-This is how a heat load calculation works (according to DIN 12831)
+This is how a heat loss survey works (MCS compliant)

-This is how a heat load calculation works (according to DIN 12831)
+This is how a heat loss survey works (MCS compliant)

 Efficient heating starts with well-founded planning.
-Calculation of heat load is an indispensable step for energy efficiency and comfort.
-But what role does DIN 12831 play and why is it so important?
-Here you can find out the basics and procedure for calculating the heat load.
+Calculation of heat loss is an indispensable step for energy efficiency and comfort.
+But what role does MCS compliance play and why is it so important?
+Here you can find out the basics and procedure for calculating the heat loss.

 Incorrect sizing has the following consequences: